vrm-c/UniVRM/README.md

 ![GitHub latest release](https://img.shields.io/github/v/release/vrm-c/UniVRM?color=green)

-You can install UniVRM using the UnityPackager or UPM Package.
+You can install UniVRM using the UnityPackage or the UPM Package.

 ### UnityPackage